nebulx29/MMM-bergfex/README.md

 # MMM-bergfex.at
 bergfex.at snow reports retrieved from http://www.bergfex.at/oesterreich/schneewerte/.
-Available countries are listed on Bergfex.at (https://www.bergfex.at/oesterreich/schneewerte/)
+Available countries are listed on Bergfex.at

-### Prerequisites

-- tested only on MagicMirror v2.0.0

 ### Download and Installation